Entertainment Marketing Major

 Outcome 1.2: Students will gather, analyze, and assess customer and industry data.

-Goal 2: Critical Thinking Skills
+Goal 2: Problem Solving and Critical Thinking Skills

 Outcome 2.1: Students will engage in critical analyses and discussions of real problems in the entertainment industry.